bcebere/elastic-surv/README.md

 - :fire: ElasticSearch support using [eland](https://github.com/elastic/eland).
 - :cyclone: Automatic model selection using HyperBand.

+## Problem formulation
+Risk estimation tasks require:
+ - A set of covariates/features(X).
+ - An outcome/event column(Y) - 0 means right censoring, 1 means that the event occured.
+ - Time to event column(T) - the duration until the event or the censoring occured.

+The risk estimation task output is a survival function: for N time horizons, it outputs the probability of "survival"(event not occurring) at each horizon.

 ## Installation

 For configuring the ELK stack, please follow the instructions [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).